-Jugs 5-point tee makes the “best baseball batting tees” list because it is durable.
+Jugs 5-point tee got bumped out of the “best baseball batting tees” list top 5, but we’re still giving it an honorable mention.
 It is made from heavy duty rubber that can take a beating.
 It’s convenient to move the position of the ball without having to move the plate.
 Pulling out the tee and placing it in one of the anchors is a plus.
 This tee can be found at Baseball Express and Amazon.

 More FREE info from Pro Baseball Insider:

 - Equipment for hitting drills – Your guide to weighted baseballs, short bats, batting weights and more

 - Best Wood Bats – This article is meant to help you choose which wood bat is best for you, including choosing between different types of wood, and an overview of what is offered by some of the best bat companies

 - 5 Tips for Bunting like a Pro – Bunting video and tips from from Yankee Doug Bernier and Philly Juan Pierre.
 These 5 tips will ramp up your bunting mechanics so you can get the bunt down every time.

 - Hitting Tips to Improve your Baseball Swing – See all the free articles offered by pro players

 - Two Strike Hitting – Common two-strike hitting strategies, and how to develop the two strike approach that works best for you.